 We are unaware of any existing state laws that would be preempted by today's final rule.
 We recognize that California's definition of “low-speed vehicle” establishes a maximum “unladen weight of 1,800 pounds” (Cal.
 Vehicle Code section 385.5).
-Unlike GVWR, the unladen weight is the weight of the vehicle without occupants or cargo.
+Unlike GVWR, the unladen weight is the weight of the vehicle without occupants Start Printed Page 48320or cargo.
 (See, Cal.
 Vehicle Code Section 289).
 Today's final rule does not specify a maximum unladen weight for LSVs.
 Therefore, consistent with our past pronouncements regarding LSVs and preemption of State law, the addition of a maximum GVWR in today's final rule does not preempt California's definition of LSV.

 This rule will not have substantial direct effect on the States, on the relationship between the national government and the States, or on the distribution of power and responsibilities among the various levels of government, as specified in Executive Order 13132.

 Executive Order 12988 (Civil Justice Reform)